ajay1685/ajay1685.github.io/_posts/2023-02-01-N2V-For-Resonance-Scanner.md

 Video-rate confocal imaging using resonance scanners followed by post processing using the Noise2Void.
 ------
-  Resonance scanners have been around for some time but have not been very popular.
-Resonance scanners are designed to enable high speed acquisition for scanning systems.
-Images acquired with resonance scanner often requires frame averaging or frame integrations due to the amount of noise present in a single scan.
-The frame averaging or the frame integration will reduce the speed at which images can be captured.
-This hindered the wide spread use and adoption of the resonance scanners for live imaging.
-We can use Noise2Void to clean up the noisy images acquired at full speed of the resonance scanner.
-On a Leica SP8 Laser Scanning Confocal Microscope equipped with resonace scanners, we can acquire time-lapse movies at video-rate (27 fps).
+Resonance scanners, although underutilized, possess tremendous potential for high-speed acquisition in scanning systems.
+However, their limited popularity stems from the challenge of noise in acquired images, often requiring frame averaging or integration.
+Unfortunately, this compromises the speed of image capture, hindering their widespread adoption for live imaging.
+Thankfully, there is a solution: Noise2Void.

+Noise2Void offers a powerful tool to address the noise issues associated with resonance scanners.
+By leveraging this advanced technique, we can effectively clean up noisy images acquired at the scanner's full speed.
+Consider the Leica SP8 Laser Scanning Confocal Microscope equipped with resonance scanners, where time-lapse movies can be acquired at an impressive video-rate of 27 frames per second (fps).

+With Noise2Void, the need for frame averaging or integration is eliminated, allowing high-speed imaging.
+Imagine capturing the intricacies of dynamic cellular processes, monitoring rapid events, and gaining real-time insights into living systems.
+Noise2Void unlocks the true capabilities of resonance scanners that many of us already have.

+In conclusion, resonance scanners have been overlooked in microscopy due to noise challenges.
+However, by leveraging Noise2Void, we can overcome these limitations and harness the power of resonance scanners.
+The Leica SP8 Laser Scanning Confocal Microscope, combined with this innovative technique, offers video-rate time-lapse imaging at 27 fps.

 Here is an example of such acquition: